enterlab/cordevicljs/README.md

 ## Test in browser

+_[With older versions of cordova browser platform, you needed to remove the splash plugin as described below, this is **not needed for newer versions!**]_

 1. Inside the resources/platforms/browser/www folder, open the cordova_plugins.js file and remove the two references to splashscreen plugin under module.exports.

 2. Remove the folder resources/platforms/browser/www/plugins/cordova-plugin-splashscreen